habibun/symfony-docker/README.md

 * `mysql`: This is the MySQL database container
 * `php-fpm`: This is the PHP-FPM container in which the application volume is mounted
-* `nginx`: This is the Nginx webserver container in which application volume is mounted too
+* `nginx`: This is the Nginx webserver container in which application volume is mounted
+* `encore`: This is the encore container in which application volume is mounted

 ## docker-compose useful tool commands